AndrasKovacs/pny1-assignment/DepTC.md

 #### 3. Advanced language features versus type classes

-In this section we change gears and examine whether some advances features and techniques could make type classes superfluous.
+In this section we examine whether some advances features and techniques could make type classes superfluous.

 ##### 3.1.
 Generic programming